This paper is about problem solving. Let’s play a game. Please follow me step-by-step.

 Let’s analyze the first contradiction: IF we apply multiple cleaning, THEN the yield will be improved, BUT the processing time will be increased.

-Below is the example of how we created a contradiction by filling in relevant fields.
+Below is an example of how we created a contradiction by filling in relevant fields.

 The contradiction we created allows us to define improving and worsening parameters.